 Remember: You Have the Right to An Attorney If You Can’t Afford One

-The Sixth Amendment of the United States Constitution affords the right to an attorney at every stage of criminal prosecution, from a defendant’s initial appearance all the way through their appeal.
+It’s important to note that the Sixth Amendment of the United States Constitution affords the right to an attorney at every stage of criminal prosecution, from a defendant’s initial appearance all the way through their appeal.
 Unless a defendant waives this right, they can ask to have their attorney present for every stage of the proceeding.

-If a defendant does not have the means to afford an attorney, they can notify the court, at which point a public defender will be provided to them at no additional cost.
+So, if a defendant does not have the means to afford an attorney, they can notify the court, at which point a public defender will be provided to them at no additional cost.

 No Later Than Arraignment

 This article has established that it’s critical to your legal defense to have a lawyer working on your criminal case as soon as possible.